 Managed on-site activities helping direct the cutover process while implementing the cutover plan, including directing facility operators, engineers, support staff, construction, and even IT staff

 aeSolutions’ role evolved from system integrator to becoming the focal point of coordinating schedules and staffing and choreographing the entire cutover project. aeSolutions started by surveying the existing equipment and systems.
 By having a single point of contact for project management, the client benefited from standardization of approaches and technology, a higher degree of coordinated activity, and a shortened timeframe. aeSolutions developed an execution strategy and found ways to integrate multiple teams into the plan while handling the conceptual engineering, preliminary engineering, detailed design, and ultimately manufacturing and implementing the required components.

-The local FAT lab enabled the team to confirm how equipment worked, verify detailed FAT plans and test procedures, and develop methods to quickly (dis)connect test panels with everyone in the same room.
+The local FAT lab was instrumental in enabling the team to confirm how equipment worked, verify detailed FAT plans and test procedures, and developing methods to quickly (dis)connect test panels with everyone in the same room.
 Equipment was evaluated during and after the assembly process to verify it was built and operated in accordance with design specifications.
 The FAT lab provided an off-site opportunity to reconcile and unify all the moving parts involved with the unit before the equipment was shipped to the site.
 This cost-effective integration strategy saved time and travel costs to successfully cutover the controls on a NG operating plant without impact to production.
-In the end, the project achieved its two objectives 1) the NG facility employees were safely relocated to the new blast resistant module and 2) the project was completed without a shutdown or process upset of the operating facilities.
+In the end, the project achieved its two objectives 1) the NG facility employees were safely relocated to the new BRMs and 2) the project was completed without a shutdown or process upset of the operating facilities.